Pulsation: The Flow of the Radix or Life Force

 Anger and Love, Pain and Pleasure, Fear and Trust

 Another key concept is that the experience and expression of oppositional feelings have a relationship in the body.
 Only when we can open to our anger can we allow ourselves to express love.
 When we can feel our pain we can let into pleasure.
 And we can begin to trust when we are ready to know our fear.
 When we hold back one emotion we block the capacity to fully experience its opposite.
-This is because the energy for both anger and love moves out from the core or centre of the body.
-When fear or trust is expressed, there is an inward movement towards the centre.
-And pain and pleasure both pulsate in each direction.
+This is because the energy for both anger and love moves out from the core or center of the body.
+When fear or trust is expressed, there is an inward movement towards the center.
+Pain and pleasure both pulsate in each direction.

 The Eyes or Ocular Segment

-An important Radix concept is that the eyes are not only used for seeing and communicating but also connect us into our emotional life and our fantasies, visions, dreams and spirit.
-When we connect with our inner life, the Radix or life force is moving inwards.
+An important concept in Radix work is that the eyes are not only used for seeing and communicating but also connect us into our emotional life and our fantasies, visions, dreams and spirit.
+When we connect with our inner life, the radix, or life force, is moving inwards.
 When it flows our eyes can express our feelings.
 We have all experienced ‘cold anger’ moving out from someone’s eyes.
 When the inward and outward flow of the radix is balanced, we can know our visions and dreams and express them in the world.